Sidhtang/opnline-dictionary-using-Api/README.md

 # opnline-dictionary-using-Api
-it is a  sikmple dictionar using python and APIs
+it is a  simple dictionar using python and APIs